Encyclopedia Britannica data visualisation

 Target Users

-Our audience is the general public, anyone who is interested in the Encyclopaedia but is overwhelmed by the amount of content available.
+Our audience is the general public.
+These are curious individuals who are interested in the Encyclopaedia Britannica but may feel overwhelmed by the sheer volume and density of its content.

 Open Resource

-Let's dig in the code a bit 💻
+Let's dig into the code a bit 💻

 This project was also published on the